You will get a clear understanding about working with any rest api and common concepts asked during interviews

 DELETE

-request with fetch
+request example using fetch

 :In the below example, the DELETE call deletes a post with Id 1 on successful execution otherwise it will throw an Error "Failed to delete resource."